 Leaves change color when a magical combination of length of night, amount of precipitation, and air temperature come together to cause trees to lose their chlorophyll — the chemical that helps plants absorb sunlight and gives them a green hue.
 While brown colored leaves indicate just an absence of the chlorophyll pigment, red, orange, and yellow shades are caused directly by bright light and cold air.
-(Read this article by DePauw University.)
 If you are missing these two vital ingredients, the result will be a dull leaf peeping season.
 And in case you were wondering why leaves change color in the first place, scientists have a few theories: possibly as a form of sunscreen to filter out sunlight, or as a sly plan to divert the attention of insects.

-It’s been on average much warmer than normal here in New York City and the leaves reflect this.
-While New York is currently experiencing a drought — this would normally cause an early change of foliage — the hyper warm temperatures trump the lack of rain.
+It’s been on average much warmer than normal here in New York City, and the leaves reflect this temperature variation.
+While New York is currently experiencing a drought — which would normally cause an early change of foliage — the hyper warm temperatures trump the lack of rain.
 From my personal experience in years past, once the cooler weather arrives, the leaves will quickly change color and then drop.
 So a word of warning: while you have longer to wait for the leaves to change, you can expect that when they do you will have precious little time to take photos.
 The weather is scheduled to take a cold turning starting November 1st, so get ready.
 And don’t forget to factor in the rain.
 One significant rain storm, and all the leaves will be off the trees.
 Looking ahead at the calendar, Accuweather.com reports that rain is scheduled to start November 3rd.
 My forecast: a lackluster year for leaves overall.

-If you would like to see more photos by Central Park family photographer Kelly Williams, please visit her website — www.KellyWilliamsPortraits.com
+If you would like to see more images from my family portrait portfolio, then please visit my website — KellyWilliamsPhotographer.com.